xiongian/website/README.md

-A personal website built with Vite and React display my projects.
+My personal website built with Vite and React to display my projects.